 Alternative/Public Transportation to an Athletics Game

-One easy option is to take the BART (Bay Area Rapit Transit) from various locations throughout Oakland to the Coliseum stop.
+One easy option is to take the BART (Bay Area Rapid Transit) from various locations throughout the Bay Area to Coliseum/Oakland Airport Station.
 You can take the Blue, Orange, or Green lines, or the shuttle from the Airport.
+BART is rather cheap and just steps away from the stadium, which is connected to the subway by bridges so ya can’t get lost even if you tried!
 Check out the BART here.

 The BART: Possibly the Best Part of Your Trip - via Flickr user Paul Sullivan

-If you are coming from further afield (and, considering it's Oakland, you very well might be), you may want to consider the Capitol Corridor Train.
+If you are coming from further afield you may want to consider the Capitol Corridor Train.
 It connects the Oakland Coliseum station to Sacramento, San Francisco, and more.
-It's relatively cheap, very quiet, has wifi and sockets for charging, and has a bar car inside.
-Some years, they do discounted fares if you have an A's ticket - check the website or call.
+It’s relatively cheap, very quiet, has wifi and sockets for charging, and has a bar car inside.
+Some years, they do discounted fares if you have an A’s ticket – call 1-877-9-RIDECC for more details.

 Driving to an Athletics Game

-Here is more information about free parking at Oakland Coliseum.
 If you are looking for a nice mile long walk before the game, I know others who have parked at the Walmart on Edgewater Dr. and walked to the Coliseum.
-For me that is a little ridiculous, but to each his own.
+For me, that is a little ridiculous, but to each his own.
 (I am saving my best free parking spot for last).

 If you are from out of town I think you need to consider the convenience of a BART station relative to where you are staying.
 If you are planning on driving to the game, I would save my money and park at the BART station.

 Many times if you park in the main stadium lot, you are going to wait forever in traffic after the game.
 I just wanted to throw in one last reason to not pay good money to park there.
-Another good free parking spot at "O.CO" coliseum is on the street by Denny's (pictured below).
-This will put you easy walking distance from the stadium.
+Another good free parking spot at “RingCentral” Coliseum is on the street by Denny’s (pictured below).
+This will put you within easy walking distance from the stadium.

 The Denny's, McDonald's, and Jack-in-the-Box Just South Offer Free Parking

-One option, if walking around in Oakland from distant parking isn't for you, is to pre-plan your parking by using a service like Parking Panda.
+One option, if walking around in Oakland from distant parking isn’t for you, is to pre-plan your parking by using a service like SpotHero.
 Save money and know your route before you even get to Oakland.

 Best Food At & Near the Coliseum